 What Types of Scholarships Are There?

-There are many types of scholarships, from academic to athletic and need-based to identity-specific scholarship programs.
+There are many types of scholarships, from academic and athletic to need-based and identity-specific scholarship programs.
 Recipients typically don’t need to repay the funds they receive in the form of scholarships, which makes this type of funding particularly appealing.

-Despite this available aid, 29% of students who didn’t use scholarship funding said they didn’t apply because winning didn’t seem plausible.
+Among those who didn’t tap scholarships, the leading reasons included lack of awareness (34%) and a belief that the student wouldn’t be able to win a scholarship (28%).
 However, with so many different types of scholarships available, you might find one that can help you pay for school.

 Key Points